 Our final suggestion to try on Phuket is Ziplining at Flying Hanuman in Kathu.
 Zoom between treetops with the jungle racing past below you.
 Taking the zipline adventure will remind you of the island’s inner beauty, as this can often be forgotten whilst playing on the beaches.
 The thick forest of Phuket makes for a great day of exploration and outdoor activities.

 You can do a combined day tour with ATV and Phuket Old Town Tour as mentioned before.
 Or a full day combined Monkey Cave, White Water Rafting, Zip Line & Waterfall tour, or, take the 1-2.5 hour zipline adventure experience only.

 Phuket is generally a very safe island but you do need to consider your personal safety and belongings as you would anywhere in the world.

-Also, always be mindful of your belongings at all times, especially on the beach or in crowded situations.
-Pickpockets are common anywhere in the world and Thailand is no exception.
+Also, always be mindful of your belongings, especially on the beach or in crowded situations.
+Pickpockets are common anywhere in the world, and Thailand is no exception.
 We have solutions for keeping your belongings safe on the beach here and tips for staying safe while you travel here.